alecksandr26/my-django-code/README.md

     'django.contrib.staticfiles',
 ]
 ```
-With this we only need to run a simple command which is going to make our changes and things to the database that we selected before.
+With this we only need to run a simple these commands which is going to make our changes and things to the database that we selected before.
 ```
 $ python manage.py makemigrations apps-name
+$ python manage.py migrate
 ```